Vietnamese đồng: 2022 to 2024

 In response to increasing pressure on the Vietnamese dong as a result of high inflation in the US, on 17 October 2022, the decision was made to increase the dong's trading band from 3 to 5 percent.
-As a result, from 16 October to 24 October the currency lost 2.98 percent of its value falling from 24,135 to 24,845 Vietnamese dong to the dollar.
+As a result, from 16 to 24 October, the currency lost 2.98 percent of its value falling from 24,135 to 24,845 Vietnamese dong to the dollar.
 This decline has continued into 2024 with the dong losing about 4.5 percent of its value between 1 January 2024, and the end of July.

 Exchange rate

 After the revaluation of the Zimbabwean dollar on 1 August 2006, the dong became the least valued currency unit for months.
 Around 21 March 2007, the revalued Zimbabwean dollar regained least valued currency status (in terms of black market exchange rate), and on 7 September 2007 in terms of official exchange rate.
 After the use of the Zimbabwean dollar ceased on 12 April 2009, the dong was the second least valued currency unit after the Iranian rial as of 28 November 2014.
 Since 19 June 2014, the Vietnamese dong has been devalued a total of five times in an effort to help spur exports and to ensure the stability of the currency.